prats-2311/aura/README.md

 1. **LM Studio**: Download and install from [lmstudio.ai](https://lmstudio.ai)

-   - Load a multimodal model (e.g., google/gemma-3-4b)
+   - Load **any model** you prefer (multimodal models recommended for vision tasks)
    - Start the local server on port 1234
+   - AURA will automatically detect and use whatever model you have loaded

 2. **Cloud Reasoning Service**: Choose one: